-NARM Skills (NCM's NARM Skills Form): When available, NARM Skills must be completed as directed in Pam Weaver and Sharon Evans book, Practical Skills Guide for Midwifery; signatures do not have to be collected in this resource.
-NARM Form 201a must be completed but is not turned in.
-However, a random audit of the complete set of signatures on this form may be done.
+NARM Skills (NCM's NARM Skills Form)

+When available NARM Skills must be completed as directed in Pam Weaver and Sharon Evans book, Practical Skills Guide for Midwifery; signatures do not have to be collected in this resource.
+NARM Form 201a must be completed but is not turned in, however, a random audit of the complete set of signatures may be done.

+MEAC Abbreviated Skills

-MEAC Abbreviated Skills: Additionally, this list of MEAC abbreviated NARM skills must be completed and submitted to NCM.
+Additionally, this list of MEAC abbreviated NARM skills must be completed and submitted to NCM.
 Note that 4 skills require the separate evaluation of two preceptors.